Tyrrrz/Tyrrrz.me/src/data/blog-posts/creative-use-of-extension-methods/Post.md

 ---
-title: Creative use of extension methods
+title: Creative Use of Extension Methods
 date: 2019-01-26
 cover: Cover.png
 ---